Medical questions & health advice by board certified doctors

-"What is enlarged optic nerves?
+"What is enlarged optic nerves?"

 My son is 7 first vistit to eye doctor.
 He was having problems with headaches so i thought this would be my first stop to see if he needed glasses.
 Well he does and his vision is bad and was informed that his optic nevers in eyes were elevated and wanted to send to pediatrition i am not sure what that means he takes no meds and in good health

 Changes in the way that the nerve looks could indicate a number of different processes that are occurring and could potentially affect the vision of your son.
 Additionally, the nerve can allow doctors to have some sort of idea as to the health of your son's brain, specifically with regards to the pressure within the brain itself.
 As multiple things can cause the optic nerve to appear larger than it should be, the key is to follow the counsel of your optometrist and take your son to a pediatrician immediately.
 Your pediatrician will be able to review the findings of the optometrist, perform additional testing that might be required, and then make recommendations or referrals as needed.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.